jkulhanek/gym-deepmindlab-env/README.md

-# Gym wrapped for DeepMind Lab environments
+# Gym wrapper for DeepMind Lab environments
 Gym implementation of connector to Deepmind lab

 ## Getting Started